Skip to main content

 PCI-DSS and the need for Physical Access Controls

 PCI DSS provides a baseline of technical and operational requirements designed to protect account data and applies to all entities involved in payment card processing including merchants, processors, acquirers, issuers, and service providers.
-PCI DSS also applies to all other entities that store, process or transmit cardholder data (CHD) and / or sensitive authentication data (SAD).
+It also governs any systems in the payment card industry that store, process, or transmit cardholder data (CHD) or sensitive authentication data (SAD).

-There are 12 PCI DSS requirements that must be met for compliance and Requirement 9 specifcally addresses physical access restrictions to card holder data.
+There are 12 PCI DSS data center requirements that must be met for compliance and Requirement 9 specifically addresses physical access restrictions to card holder data.

 Digitus and PCI-DSS Requirement 9 – Restrict physical access to cardholder data

 The Digitus Access Solution helps to ensure that any and all access is appropriately controlled and monitored.
-It is critical to understand that any physical access to data or systems that house cardholder data provides an individual with the opportunity to access devices or data and ultimately to remove systems or printed hardcopies.
+It is critical to understand that physical access to a data center or cardholder data systems can allow someone unauthorized access or the ability to remove devices, data, or printed copies.

-• “Media” refers to all paper and electronic media containing cardholder data.
+• Media: Any paper or electronic media containing cardholder data.

 PCI-DSS Requirements